improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_26.png

-Now we’ll query sys.sysrowsets, which is basically the underlying table for sys.partitions.
-In the base tables, idmajor is the column name we commonly know as object_id and idminor is what we’d usually know as index_id:
+Now we'll query sys.sysrowsets, which is basically the underlying table for sys.partitions.
+In the base tables, idmajor is the column name we commonly know as object_id and idminor is what we'd usually know as index_id:

 ```sql
 SELECT